 Don’t get us wrong.
 We are not gypsies or freeloaders.
-We do work and pay for things, Rather, we are a couple who enjoy and imparts services while participating in the sharing economy when the time and opportunity is right.
+We do work and pay for things, rather, we are a couple who enjoy services while participating in the sharing economy when the time and opportunity is right.

 It’s like sharing rides or renting apartments:

 We look after a home and their pets while the owners go on vacation.
 We live there and mind their home in exchange for paying rent.
 It can be for just a few days or a number of months and it depends on their plans.

 1. We connect with like-minded pet owners who like to travel.
 Plus, we get to visit with them before they leave (while we get an orientation of their requirements in looking after their home and pets.)
 Many have become friends that call us back for future pet sits.

 2. We love pets, but we don’t have a lifestyle that allows us to have animals of our own, so we become ‘grandparents’ – we spoil the pets, then leave – so, we’re free of responsibilities when we are gone!